 - Typologies of terrorism.
 In Handbook of Terrorism Research: Research, Theories and Concepts, ed.
 A.P.
 Schmid.
 (London & New York: Routledge, 2011).
 With A.P.
 Schmid.

-And a selection of talks
+And a few recent invited talks

 - Exploring Foreign Fighters’ Post-Conflict Trajectories.
 Foreign fighters: New directions and challenges.
 Elliott School of International Affairs, George Washington University, Washington, USA.
 March, 2018.